Nam-Nor/autonomous-service-bot/README.md

 The following steps were performed:
 1. Localizing the simulated robot while simultaneously mapping its environment using the Grid-based FastSLAM approach (gmapping ROS package).
 This method combines monte carlo localzation with occupancy grid mapping to achieve SLAM using collected laser and pose data.
 2. Interface robot location/pose estimates with navigation commands using the ROS navigation stack.
 The underlying path planner is based on Dijkstra's Graph Search Algorithm.
+[Created pick_objects C++ node]
 3. Modeling a virtual object with markers in rviz.
 The virtual object is the one being picked and delivered by the robot.
 By subscribing to the robot's pose estimate, it first appears in its pickup zone, and then in its drop off zone once the robot reaches it.
+[Created add_marker C++ node]

 <p align="center">